idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeCreepPlasticityStress.md

 ## Other Calculations Performed by `StressUpdate` Materials

-The `ComputeCreepPlasticityInelasticStress` material relies on two helper calculations to aid the simulation in converging.
+The `ComputeCreepPlasticityStress` material relies on two helper calculations to aid the simulation in converging.
 These helper computations are defined within the specific inelastic models, and only a brief overview is given here.